Security Deposits & Return in Saudi Arabia

 • You are moving out and want your deposit returned.

-• Your landlord is making deductions from your deposit that you disagree with.
+• Your landlord is making deductions from your deposit that you believe are unfair.

-• Get the deposit terms in writing in your Ejar contract — amount, conditions for deduction, and return timeline.
+• Ensure the deposit is documented in your Ejar contract — the amount, conditions for deduction, and return timeline should all be in writing.

-• Document the property thoroughly at move-in and move-out with photos and a checklist.
+• Document the property thoroughly at move-in and move-out with dated photos, videos, and a written checklist.

-• Request a written breakdown of any deductions from your deposit.
+• Request a written breakdown of any deductions — do not accept vague claims of "damage."

-• If unfairly withheld, file a claim with the Enforcement Court.
+• If unfairly withheld, file a claim through the Najiz platform to the Enforcement Court — your Ejar contract makes this a streamlined process.

 What should you NOT do?

-• Do not skip the move-in inspection — without documentation, you cannot prove pre-existing damage.
+• Do not skip the move-in inspection — without photos and documentation, you cannot prove pre-existing damage.

-• Do not withhold final rent as a substitute for the deposit — this can lead to eviction proceedings against you.
+• Do not withhold final rent as a substitute for the deposit — this gives the landlord grounds for eviction proceedings.

 You came here to know your rights — help someone else know theirs.